danielrhodeswarp/git-branch-bubble/readme.md

 `composer require --dev danielrhodeswarp/git-branch-bubble`

+Then add `Danielrhodeswarp\GitBranchBubble\GitBranchBubbleServiceProvider::class` to the `'providers'` bit of your project's /config/app.php

 ## Config

 You may publish the gitbranchbubble.php config file into your project (`php artisan vendor:publish`) and then tinker with some visual properties of the bubble.